madetech/handbook/guides/hiring/README.md

 > Does their application contain experience to indicate that they may be able to meet our expectations of one or more roles?

-#### 20 minute phone conversation

-We then start a phone call with the candidate to give a brief overview of Made and what we stand for.
-This is an important chance to sell our vision to the candidate.
-We also describe the role(s) we think they are a good fit for, followed by some questions used for screening:

- - Does the candidate like the sound of the role?
- - Can the candidate provide examples of why they would be able to fulfil the expectations of the role and possibly that of traits for the role?
-(See [engineer expectations](/roles/engineer.md#engineer-role) for an example)
- - Is the candidate able to work in the UK?
-(We do not sponsor visas, yet.)
+#### Telephone screening

+Next we should organise a telephone interview with the candidate.
+This will be the first opportunity to speak with the candidate and should follow our [telephone screening](internal_process/screening.md) process.

 #### Remote test

-Provided all went well during the phone conversation we will provide a remote test.
-We provide remote tests for each role.
-They test the extent of a candidate's exposure to common practices we expect from them.
-In other words they check a minimum level of expectations we have for any particular role.
+Provided all went well during the [telephone screening](internal_process/screening.md) we may ask the candidate to take a remote test.

 The remote test will have a marking guide so that applications can be judged objectively against a set of criteria.
 We will also provide the marking guide to candidates so that they can see exactly what we are looking for.